Generating Documentation

 $ open _build/default/_doc/_html/index.html

-Documentation for private libraries may also be built with:
+Documentation for private libraries may also be built with @doc-private:

 $ dune build @doc-private